 You’ve seen him around, you’ve heard about him on the news (hey, he was just on NPR ), but who is ALGEE?

 ALGEE’s more than just a cute face – he’s the Mental Health First Aid mascot.
 His name is also the mnemonic for the five-step action plan taught in Mental Health First Aid.

-More than 35,000 people have taken the Mental Health First Aid course and learned how to use ALGEE to help individuals showing signs of a mental illness or in a mental health crisis until appropriate professional or other help, including peer and family support, can be engaged.
-Join the 35,000+ trainees and register for an upcoming course near you today!
+More than 1 million people across the United States have taken the Mental Health First Aid course and learned how to use ALGEE to help individuals showing signs of a mental illness or in a mental health crisis until appropriate professional help, or peer and family support, can be engaged.
+Join the over 1 million trainees and register for an upcoming course near you today!

 The Mental Health First Aid Action Plan: